Cancellation of bank held paper Certificates of Title (Bulk Conversion)

 Q3.
 What if the Discharge of Mortgage is undated?

-If the Discharge is undated it will it will be deemed to be dated after the relevant date in Q2 unless evidence to the contrary is provided.
+If the Discharge is undated it will be deemed to be dated after the relevant date in Q2 unless evidence to the contrary is provided.

 Q4.
 I have paid out my mortgage.
 The bank says that I can no longer lodge the discharge myself and that it must be lodged electronically through PEXA.